opea-project/Enterprise-RAG/src/comps/ingestion/README.md

 - `impl/`: This directory contains the implementation of the ingestion service.

-- `utils/`: This directory contains scripts that are used by the OPEA Ingestion Microservice.
+- `utils/`: This directory contains scripts that are used by the Ingestion Microservice.

 The tree view of the main directories and files: